What Are the Lungs and Respiratory System?

 What's the Trachea?

-The lungs also contain elastic tissues that allow them to inflate and deflate without losing shape.
-They're covered by a thin lining called the pleura (pronounced: PLUR-uh).
+The lungs also contain elastic tissues that let them inflate and deflate without losing shape.
+They're covered by a thin lining called the pleura (say: PLUR-uh).

 What's the Thorax?